mariamihai/udemy-react-legacy-overview/README.md

 Overview of the entire course and all the projects from "React - The Complete Guide (incl Hooks, React Router, Redux)" [Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

 The course was redone and the next projects are based on the previous course.
+The new code can be found [here](https://github.com/mariamihai/udemy-react-overview).

 ## Main projects